 Table of Contents

-Meditation is a simple practice, yet, it is not easy and takes great skill to master.
-Because of this, many people feel that they do not have the patience meditating requires, often discouraging them from getting involved in mindfulness exercises.
+Meditation is a simple practice, yet it is not easy and takes great skill to master.
+Because of this, many people feel that they do not have the patience that meditation requires, often discouraging them from getting involved in mindfulness exercises.
 This is where guided meditation offers a simple solution.
+Jason Stephenson is a popular creator of guided meditations known for his calming voice and gentle music.

 Guided meditation is a process where participants meditate following the instructions given by a professional teacher.
 It is unique from regular meditation by incorporating the audio element, often narrated by an experienced teacher.